cxl-reskit/cxl-reskit/README.md

 ## About Kernel Support for CXL Memory

 CXL memory may be the first "device" that many people encounter which does not require a driver to work.
-CXL memory (in the 1.1/2.0 time frame) is mapped by UEFI, and described to the operating system via ACPI tables.
+CXL memory (in the 1.1/2.0 time frame) is mapped by BIOS (implementing UEFI), and described to the operating system via ACPI tables.
-Even a kernel without CXL drivers can use CXL memory - once the memory is setup by UEFI, the CPU knows how to access the memory when host physical addresses (HPAs) that map to the CXL memory are accessed.
+Even a kernel without CXL drivers can use CXL memory - once the memory is setup by BIOS, the CPU knows how to access the memory when host physical addresses (HPAs) that map to the CXL memory are accessed.

 Why do you need a driver?
 In a production environment you need it for certain administrative tasks